jsenv/jsenv-util/readme.md

 </details>

 This repository also provides some utils around urls not provided by Node.js.
-For instance it exports [urlToRelativeUrl](#urlToRelativeUrl) which can be seen as [path.relative](#https://nodejs.org/dist/latest-v15.x/docs/api/path.html#path_path_relative_from_to) of urls.
+For instance it exports [urlToRelativeUrl](#urlToRelativeUrl) which can be seen as the equivalent of [path.relative](https://nodejs.org/dist/latest-v15.x/docs/api/path.html#path_path_relative_from_to) for urls.

 Finally functions are fully compatible with urls where Node.js url support is incomplete. `fs` module accepts url object since version 7.6 but not url string.
 Passing an url string to a function from `fs` will always throw [ENOENT](https://nodejs.org/api/errors.html#errors_common_system_errors) error.